Permissionless-Software-Foundation/docker-bchn/README.md

 into the `config` directory you just created.
 Customize the bitcoin.conf file for your own full node.

-- Enter the `docker-abc` directory and start the container with this command:
+- Enter the `docker-bchn` directory and start the container with this command:

 `docker-compose up -d`